scottfr/simulation/README.md

 **Tip: Use VSCode or another editor that supports JSDoc type annotations. `simulation` makes extensive use of type annotations to indicate available options.
 Add `// @ts-check` to the top of a JavaScript file in VSCode to enable automatic type checking of the code, this will help catch errors.**

-This creates a model that will simulate 100 years starting at the year 2020.
+This creates a model that will simulate 100 years, starting at the year 2020.

-`simulation` models are composed out of building blocks called "primitives" In this model we're going to use three primitives:
+`simulation` models are composed out of building blocks called "primitives".
+In this model we're going to use three primitives:

 * A **Stock** to store the number of people in the world population.
 Generally, stocks store things like people, dollars, water, or anything else
 * A **Flow** to define the change in the population stock.
 Flows model the movement of material between stocks.